NB-IoT in South Africa: Best Use-Cases, Limitations, and What to Choose Instead

 Is NB-IoT available everywhere in South Africa?

+NB-IoT coverage availability should be checked directly with the relevant mobile network operator before deployment.
 Coverage varies by area and indoor environment.
 Always test where the device will live.
-Nb-IoT Coverage
+NB-IoT Coverage map can be found here.

 Is NB-IoT cheaper?

 It can be, especially for low-data telemetry.
-But โcheaperโ is irrelevant if reliability is poor in the actual
+But “cheaper” is irrelevant if reliability is poor in the actual

 install environment.